-As stated in The City of Calgary’s Intellectual Property Management Policy, intellectual property held by Corporate Records, Archives is governed by the Archives’ policies, as well as copyright and other legislation.
+As stated in The City of Calgary’s Intellectual Property Management Policy, intellectual property held by City of Calgary Archives is governed by the Archives’ policies, as well as copyright and other legislation.

 The Administration Services Division of the City Clerk's Office consists of: